 In all the above, the clear message is that having a credit card and letting it slip into a ‘credit card inactivity’ position is far from desirable.

 If you have a credit card, you must use it.
-You don’t have to use it every day if you don’t want to; even if you use it say once or twice a month, it will be more than sufficient to convey to your bank that you are a regular user of a service that you have availed from it.
+You don’t have to use it every day if you don’t want to, but even if you use it say once or twice a month, it will be more than sufficient to convey to your bank that you are a regular user.